Top 5 Snowflake features for building real-time data apps

 And here’s why that matters:

-By pruning away 90–95 percent of unused partitions, you pay only for the compute you actually use. - governed performance
+cost efficiency By pruning away 90–95 percent of unused partitions, you pay only for the compute you actually use.

-We track SYSTEM$CLUSTERING_INFORMATION to detect when reclustering lag exceeds thresholds. - adaptive key tuning
+monitoring and alerts We track SYSTEM$CLUSTERING_INFORMATION to detect when reclustering lag exceeds thresholds.

 Want to give it a try?
 Follow these best practices:

-Don’t cluster on overly unique columns (user IDs, GUIDs) that fragment partitions. - validate regularly
+avoid high-cardinality traps Don’t cluster on overly unique columns (user IDs, GUIDs) that fragment partitions.

 Automatic clustering is like a GPS routing only the fastest streets – your queries skip the back alleys.